chicharitomu14/GPTScan/README.md

 ~~You can try GPTScan at https://app.metatrust.io/ for the moment, but we will replace it later with a new version (covering all kinds of logic bug rules).~~

-This repository contains the prompts and rules used in MetaTrust Labs' GPTScan.
+This repository contains the prompts and rules (i.e., the GPT part) used in GPTScan.

-More rules and APIs will coming later.
+The static part has been released at https://github.com/MetaTrustLabs/falcon-metatrust.

+Interested users can write their own connectors to invoke relevant functions in the static part.

 ## Preprint paper